 Sucreries : y se va la segunda!

-This musical journey paints an imaginary soundscape through time, rooted in the city of Sucre—once known as La Plata, a vibrant cultural hub of the Spanish Viceroyalty of Upper Peru.
+This musical journey traverses an imaginary timeline rooted in the city of Sucre, known as La Plata during the Spanish Viceroyalty of Upper Peru.

 .jpg)